Resignation Checklist for Leaving a Job

 Find Out When You'll Get Your Last Paycheck

-Make sure that you know when you will receive your last paycheck when you resign from your job.
-Don’t assume that you will receive your check on the typical date of your regular direct deposit.
-Depending on company policy and state law, you may be paid right away or within a certain time period after you finish your job.
+During your final weeks, confirm when you'll receive your last paycheck.
+Don’t assume that you will receive your check on the date of your regular direct deposit.
+Depending on company policy and state law, you may be paid on your regular pay date, your last day of work, or within a certain time period after you finish your job.

 Check on Eligibility for Employee Benefits

-You might be eligible for employee benefits when you resign from your job.
-For example, if your employer has more than 20 employees, you’re entitled by law to maintain your healthcare coverage through COBRA.
-(However, that means that you’ll have to pay to continue your coverage.)
-Your retirement plans may also carry over from job to job, depending on what type (pension, 401k, etc.).
-It’s a good idea to find out what your rights are before you hand in your resignation.
+You might be eligible for continued employee benefits when you resign from your job.
+For example, if your employer has more than 20 employees, you’re entitled by law to maintain your healthcare coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+With COBRA, you have to pay both your share of the premiums and your employer's share along with an administrative fee.
+Consider comparing COBRA premiums to your state's health insurance marketplace premiums to find the most affordable option.

 Check on Unused Vacation and Sick Pay

 In most cases, workers who resign are not eligible for unemployment.
-However, if you left for good cause you may be able to collect unemployment benefits.
-It’s a good idea to determine your eligibility before you quit your job.
+However, if you left for a good cause, like caring for a sick family member, you may be able to collect unemployment benefits depending on the laws in your state.